Table of Contents

 - Sweden: Orange Kantax

 The botanical name of Vajradanti is Barleria prionitis.
 It belongs to plant family Acanthaceae.
-Below is given taxonomical classification of plant.
+Below is given a taxonomical classification of the plant.

 - Kingdom: Plantae (comprising all living or extinct plants)

 - Subkingdom: Tracheobionta (have lignified tissues or xylem for conducting water and minerals)

 - Division: Magnoliophyta (flowering plants)

 - Class: Magnoliopsida (flowering plant producing an embryo with paired cotyledons)